 – We take all reasonable steps to ensure that our staff are trained and able to give information about the Confidentiality Statement if asked.

-This Statement applies to all paid employees and volunteers of MyMind.
-All new staff are given training in its application we take reasonable steps to try and ensure that existing staff understand its application.
+This Statement applies to all paid contractors and volunteers of MyMind.
+All new team members are given training in its application we take reasonable steps to try and ensure that existing staff understand its application.
 The Statement and MyMind Regulations are reviewed annually.